ganindu7/deepnotes/topics/utils/backing_up_and_restoring_bootable_linux_sd_cards.md

 Extra Hint: if you want to skip the bootable portion you can use a non-zero value for the `skip` parameter in `dd` (just skip the boot sectors)

+### Method 3: (untested)

+I found this in a raspberry pi forum

+you will need to create the disk image as before and try [pyshrink](https://github.com/Drewsif/PiShrink) to shrink the image.
+Then use the above methods (method 1 step 7 or method 2 step 6) above to restore the image again.

+Note: I haven't personally tested this so please do give a shout if you give it a try!